top of page

 Somatic awareness refers to a heightened awareness of the body and its sensations, both internally and externally.
 This awareness is essential to the practice of Release Technique because it allows dancers to explore movement with greater depth and sensitivity, and to cultivate a more embodied and authentic approach to dance.

-According to Mary Fulkerson, one of the pioneers of Release Technique, somatic awareness involves "paying attention to the felt sense of the body" and becoming more attuned to the subtle sensations and movements that occur within it (Fulkerson, 2011, p.
-53).
 This involves not just a physical awareness of the body, but also a mental and emotional awareness of the thoughts, feelings, and experiences that are associated with movement.

 Developing somatic awareness